 Background and activities

-Kjetil Rasmussen has been the Head of the Department of Biotechnology at NTNU since August 2009.
+Kjetil Rasmussen has been the Head of the Department of Biology since August 2021.
+Previously he was the head of the Department of Biotechnology and Food Science at NTNU since August 2009.

 - Management of the Department